evan-richard/firestore_rest/README.md

 ## Contributing

 If you would like to help improve/add features to the package.
-Please feel free to branch off the github repository.
+Please feel free to branch off the github repository https://github.com/evan-richard/firestore_rest.
 I will try to make updates and review merge requests as soon as possible.

 ## Disclaimer